vaibhavsingh97/PC-Prep-Kit/README.md

 --PC Policy : No activities/games , only policies of PC .

 Each stage thus has three levels .
-As the user unlocks a stage , his progress in reported in form of fraction .
-For example , if a user completes one activity of the Introduction stage - It must display 1/3 for Introduction .
+As the user unlocks a stage , his progress is reported in form of fraction .
+For example , if a user completes one activity of the Introduction stage - It must display 1/3 for Introduction (Use creativity).
 As user progresses , stages will be unlocked .

 There is a Info-Kit section (i) at the bottom right , which will act as a repository of Knowledge/data relating to malaria .
 (One can include his/her creativity on what all can be included in it )